Visiting Longmead Stadium

 Tonbridge Angels’ Longmead Stadium is an excellent venue to watch football with facilities including; sizable covered terraces behind both goals, nearly 800 seats in the main (West) stand running almost the length of the pitch, plus a comfortable clubhouse with fully licensed bar.
 Real ale is usually on sale and as a point of interest for the keenest aficionados of the cask craft the Angels host an annual beer festival.

 In the ground, there are the usual amenities and services including refreshment outlets selling delicious burgers and hot dogs and hot and cold drinks, club shop, toilets and an Executive Suite for officials, visiting directors, premium members and other VIPs..
-A separate Sponsors Lounge is now available to recognise those individuals and organisations who donate generously to the club.
-Please note that the refreshment kiosks will generally not be available for Reserve and Youth team matches.
+A separate Sponsors Lounge is also available to recognise those individuals and organisations who donate generously to the club.
+Please note that the refreshment kiosks will generally not be available for U21 Development team matches.
 However, tea and coffee will always be available in the clubhouse bar.

 Longmead Stadium meets the grading benchmark for the second tier of non-league football (National League South) so it is well appointed.
 Tonbridge compete in the Premier Division of the Bostik League and are aiming for at least the play-offs.

-The Angels are very much a family-friendly outfit and have recently become a fully-fledged community club.
+The Angels are very much a family-friendly outfit and are a fully-fledged community club, owned by its supporters.